The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The correlation is about 0.51, so if someone’s PIAT math score is one standard deviation above the mean, we expect their SAT verbal score to be 0.51 standard deviations above the mean, on average.

-As we might expect, PIAT math scores predict SAT math scores better than they predict SAT verbal score – but not by very much.
+As we might expect, PIAT math scores predict SAT math scores better than they predict SAT verbal scores.

 7.4.
 Strength of Correlation#